-The European Court of Human Rights overturned a Hungarian blanket provision which denied voting rights to mentally disabled people under partial guardianship.
+The ECtHR overturned a Hungarian blanket provision which denied voting rights to mentally disabled people under partial guardianship.

 Using rights other than Article 14

-- Đorđević v Crotia and Price v UK under Article 3, concerning inhuman or degrading treatment; and
+- ZH v The Commissioner of Police for the Metropolis, Đorđević v Croatia and Price v UK under Article 3 (above), concerning inhuman or degrading treatment

 - Alajos Kiss v Hungary, regarding Protocol 1 Article 3 (elections)